NoDataIsAvailable/StreetSketcher/README.md

 # City-Wireframe-Generator

-This tool is used to create a Road only top down view of a city
+This is a simple tool to create a Road only top down view of a city.
+It uses OpenStreetMap Data to generate these Images

+### Disclaimer

+This is a very basic and slow prototype.
+Don't expect too much.

 ## Installation